Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Intelligent, trainable, athletic

 The Bordoodle is a combination of the Border Collie and Poodle, making for an athletic, active dog that can excel at sports and jobs.
 They can reach up to 60 pounds and stand as tall as 22 inches.
-This dog is highly trainable and aims to please at every turn.
-They are fast learners that often excel at just about anything you attempt to teach them to do.
-This is a combination of two of the most intelligent dog breeds and is often a purpose-bred mixed breed.
+The Bordoodle is highly trainable and aims to please at every turn.
+They are fast learners who often excel at just about anything you attempt to teach them to do.

 23. Poogle (Beagle x Poodle)